-The research team has constructed Thailand's Nationally Appropriate Mitigation Action (NAMA) roadmap, Intended Nationally Determined Contribution (INDC) and peak CO2 scenarios for use as a basis of discussion on sustainable Thailand.
+The research team has constructed Thailand's Intended Nationally Determined Contribution (INDC) and peak CO2 scenarios for use as a basis of discussion on sustainable Thailand.
 The CO2 mitigation scenario methodology involves i) development of GHG inventory, ii) quantification of socio-economic activity level in 2020, 2030 and 2050 according to available information from Thailand's officers, and iii) development of GHG mitigation roadmap towards 2050 by using the AIM/Enduse model.
-Three LCS scenarios were proposed: The NAMA roadmap, INDC and the peak CO2 scenarios.
+Two LCS scenarios were proposed: INDC and peak CO2 scenarios.
 The study of Thailand LCS is divided into three sub-periods: short term (pre2020), medium term (post2020) and long term periods (2030-2050).
-The pre2020 roadmap is intended for the proposed Thailand NAMA roadmap, while the medium and long term scenarios are provided for discussion of sustainable Thailand including the peak CO2 scenario.
+The pre2020 roadmap is intended for the proposed Thailand NAMA roadmap, while the medium term scenario is for INDC and the long term scenario is for the peak CO2 scenario.